-This is a long read, but for good reason!
+This is a long read, but it's for a worthy cause!

-To get the most from your trip, especially your photography, it’s really important that you leave home with the right equipment for your needs, and have a decent working knowledge of it.
+To get the most from your trip it’s really important that you leave home with the right equipment for your needs, and have a decent working knowledge of it.
 If you're still on a 'camera setting learning curve' when the trip starts, then I'll most certainly help you with that.